Parental Leave Pay

 - are an Australian-based employee, and

-- expect to receive at least eight weeks of Parental Leave Pay
+- expect to receive at least 8 weeks of Parental Leave Pay

-If you do not meet these criteria, your employer is not required to provide your Parental Leave Pay.
+If you don’t meet these criteria, your employer won’t be required to provide your payment.
 However, they can still choose to provide it to you if you both agree for this to happen.
-For it to happen, your employer will need to register with us and opt-in to provide Parental Leave Pay before you lodge your claim.
+For it to happen, your employer will need to register with us and opt in to provide Parental Leave Pay before you submit your claim.

 If your employer is providing your Parental Leave Pay:

-- they need to withhold PAYG (Pay As You Go tax withholdings) at the usual rate
+- they need to withhold Pay As You Go tax (PAYG) at the usual rate

-- they are not required to make additional superannuation contributions, but may do so if they wish to
+- they aren’t required to make additional superannuation contributions, but may do so if they wish

 - you may arrange for other deductions to be made from your Parental Leave Pay, and

-These arrangements (except for PAYG and Child Support deductions) will depend on what you and your employer agree on, in the same way you make agreements about wages.
+Except for PAYG and child support deductions, these arrangements will depend on what you and your employer agree on.
+This is the same way you make agreements about your wages.

-- we will withhold PAYG (Pay As You Go tax withholdings) at the rate of 15 per cent (unless you request another rate)
+- we’ll withhold PAYG at the rate of 15%, unless you request another rate

-- we will deduct Child Support from your Parental Leave Pay if we are required to do so
+- we’ll deduct child support from your Parental Leave Pay if we are required to do so

-- you will not be able to salary sacrifice Parental Leave Pay
+- you won’t be able to salary sacrifice Parental Leave Pay

 - you can voluntarily request a family assistance debt to be deducted, and

-- you may arrange for other deductions to be made from your Parental Leave Pay via Centrepay
+- you may arrange for other deductions to be made from your Parental Leave Pay through Centrepay

 - HECS liabilities